The Science of Bliss Points in Food: Unlocking the Secret to Addiction

 Appendix: Bliss Point Charts and High Nutrient Foods

-If you’re currently getting less than the bliss point intake for a particular nutrient, you need to prioritise foods that contain more of that nutrient.
+If you’re currently getting less than the bliss point intake for a particular nutrient, you must prioritise foods containing more.
 For those eager to learn more, we’ve also included the bliss point charts and infographic showing foods that contain more of each nutrient.
 You can find more details for each nutrient and printable food lists in the resources section of our Optimising Nutrition Community.

 Protein